New Zealand EM class electric multiple unit: Incidents and accidents

 Three units were involved in a collision north of Plimmerton on 30 September 2010.
 The northbound train (consisting of EM 1010, ET 3010, EM 1154 and ET 3154) derailed after hitting a slip caused by heavy rain and fouled the southbound line.
 Less than a minute later it was struck by southbound unit EM 1223 and ET 3223, which did not derail, but the collision caused extensive damage to both cabs.
 Sixty passengers and crew were on the two trains.
 Two people were hospitalised.
 The drivers of the trains were father and son.

 The damaged units were initially towed back to the EMU depot north of Wellington station, where later the two undamaged halves - EM 1010 and ET 3223 (renumbered to ET 3010) were marshalled together as a unit.
 The damaged cars, EM 1223 and the original ET 3010, were towed to storage at Hutt Workshops and used as parts sources.

-On 17 October 1979, a Wellington to Porirua unit crashed into a stationary unit heading from Wellington to Taita at Platform 5 at Wellington Station.
-The train jumped over the stop block and hit the announcer's box.
-44 people were injured.

 On 20 May 2013, ET 3309 derailed crossing Wellington Distant Junction, puncturing a hole in the floor.
 It was the rear car in a two-unit consist operating the 07:43 Porirua to Wellington service, subsequently stranding thousands of morning peak commuters across the network as it blocked both the Kapiti and Hutt Valley lines.
 All units were temporarily withdrawn after the derailment for urgent safety inspections, but most were back in service for morning peak the next day.
 Preliminary investigations suggest when one of the unit's spring park brake assemblies was replaced in March 2013, two split pins were not inserted into the bolts securing the assembly to the undercarriage, allowing the assembly to come loose over time and ultimately caused the derailment.
 Two air reservoir tanks came loose in the accident and pushed the air compressor behind them upwards through the floor, creating the hole.

 Other incidents involving EM units include: